wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

     P1 provides Conditional Access.

+   <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">Azure AD Privileged Identity Management (PIM)</a> minimizes the number of people who have access to secure information.
+It mitigates the risk of excessive, unnecessary, or misused access rights and provides oversight of role assignments, self-service, and just-in-time role activation and Azure AD and Azure resource access reviews.

+   "EMS (Enterprise Mobility + Security) E5" includes:
+   * AAD is the cloud-based IAM service to control access to internal and external applications
+   * Microsoft Intune is used for MDM (Mobile Device Management) but also PCs to remote reset and wipe. compliance status
+   * Azure Info Protection protects documents tagged to not be shared
+   * Microsoft Cloud App Security
+   * Microsoft Advanced Thereat Analytics (ATA) is an on-prem. platform to protect against targeted cyber attacks along the "Cyber Kill Chain" attack process (Domain Dominance) by parsing network traffic to create a behavioral profile about user activities.
+   * Azure Advanced Threat Protection is a cloud-based triage tool which displays incidents on a timeline
+   <br /><br />

     <a name="Devices"></a>

     ### Devices on AAD

     A "Registered" device is personally owned and signed in with a personal Microsoft or local account.
 It can access mobile and Windows 10 but not Windows Servers.

     A "Joined" device exists only in the cloud to access Windows 10 and Windows Server 2019 VMs.

     A "Hybrid" AAD joined device can access on-prem Windows 7, 8.1, 10 and Server 2008 or newer.

     ### Role Assignments

     Actions are also called "Operations" at different Scopes.

 12. See "Your role"?
 "Global Admin"

 13. <a target="_blank" href="https://www.youtube.com/watch?v=10PbGbTUSAg&t=32m23s">VIDEO</a>:
     Click "+ Add" to create a new Tenant.

     PROTIP: Tenant Type "Azure Active Directory" by itself is actually "B2B" = Business to (2) Business.
 "B2C" means Business to (2) Consumers, or connection to External Identities on LinkedIn, Google, Facebook, etc.

 14. Cancel out by searching for AAD again.

     Various roles can be can be defined for a tenant - LIMIT: Up to 2,000 roles per individual tenant.

     READ: <a target="_blank" href="https://medium.com/microsoftazure/how-to-perform-role-assignments-on-azure-resources-from-an-azure-devops-pipeline-c9f4dc10d0a4">Role Assignments on Azure Resources from Azure Pipelines</a>

     <a name="GlobalAdmin"></a>

     ### Global Admin Account

     <strong>Global Administrators</strong>, aka Company Administrators, in Azure AD have access to <strong>all services</strong> that use AAD identities (Microsoft 365 security center, Intune, Microsoft 365 compliance center, Exchange Online, SharePoint Online, Skype for Business Online, etc.).

     REMEMBER: Global Admins get access to Azure resources only after being granted User Access Admin role.

     PROTIP: Don't use the Global Admin account regularly.
 Set an Activity Alert when it is used.
 Have no MFA on it.
 Have 2-5 global admins. <a target="_blank" href="https://www.youtube.com/watch?v=vZ9uQtO7mSU&list=PLWag0-UcFD4HacGTnNVUzUMIsIF1CXySQ&index=2">VIDEO</a>

     PROTIP: Global Admin privileges are needed to enable <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">AD PIM (Privileged Identity Management)</a> for a directory.

     So it's important to assign other more specific roles.

 REMEMBER: <a target="_blank" href="https://www.youtube.com/watch?v=10PbGbTUSAg&t=1h26m26s">VIDEO</a>: There is no spanning between AAD and AD RBAC roles: